WordPress Widgets Explained

 (In a default WordPress installation, your site already comes with a number of pre-installed widgets)

-Installing new WordPress plugins can sometimes add new widgets to your Widgets section!
+Installing WordPress plugins can sometimes add new widgets to your Widgets admin section!

-(Installing new plugins can sometimes add new widgets to your Widgets admin area!)
+(Installing new plugins can sometimes add new widgets to your Widgets section!)

-WordPress widgets are great because you can easily add, activate, deactivate, rearrange and delete them from your Widgets area using drag and drop …
+Widgets are great because you can easily insert, activate, deactivate, rearrange and remove them within your Widgets area using drag and drop …

-Use drag & drop to easily reconfigure the order and layout of your widgetized sections.
+With drag and drop you can easily rearrange the order of your website’s widget-enabled sections.

 1. A subscription form,